By USAG Bavaria SHARP Victim Advocate

-April is Sexual Assault Awareness and Prevention Month and as part of this month of awareness, April 29 is Denim Day.
-2020 marks the 21st year of Denim Day internationally.
+April is Sexual Assault Awareness and Prevention Month, and as part of this month of awareness April 28, 2021, is Denim Day.
+This year marks the 22nd year of Denim Day, internationally.

 A day for denim?
 You might be wondering why denim of all things is supposed to help support the awareness and prevention of sexual assault.
-It all started in Italy, when a rape case was brought to court.
-In this case, a young woman was assaulted and in the events of the attack, the young woman’s jeans were removed.
+It all started in Italy, when a rape case was brought to court in the early 1990s.
+In this case, a young woman was assaulted and in the events of the attack her jeans were removed.
 In 1992, the perpetrator was convicted of rape and sentenced to jail.

 The detail of the jeans being removed amid the violent attack was later used in a 1998 appeal by the perpetrator.
 His appeal was that the woman’s tight jeans meant that she would have had to help take them off and the act of removing the jeans made the rape consensual.
 As a result of this appeal, the Italian High Court overturned the conviction and the perpetrator was released.
 This ruling led to protests of what was later known as the “jeans alibi,” through both Italy and abroad, highlighting the public’s frustration with this case and the prevalence of rape myths.

 In 1999, Denim Day was created by an organization called Peace over Violence in collaboration with these protests to bring awareness to myths about clothing and consent.
-More information on the history of Denim Day can be found here.
+Learn more about this organization and international event at https://www.denimdayinfo.org/.

-By wearing denim on April 29th, people around the world stand together to bring awareness to the idea that clothing is not a proper determinant of consent.
-To participate in the activity it is simple, just find some denim clothing and wear it!
-You can show your support for this activity in our community by taking a selfie of you wearing denim and use the hashtag: #BavariaDenimDay2020.
+By wearing denim on April 28, 2021, people around the world stand together to bring awareness to the idea that clothing is not a proper determinant of consent.
+Participating in the activity is simple — just find some denim clothing and wear it!
+You can show your support for this activity in our community by taking a selfie while wearing denim and using the hashtag: #BavariaDenimDay2021.

-SHARP support is available 24/7 across the entire USAG Bavaria and 7th ATC footprint.
+SHARP support is available 24/7 across the entire USAG Bavaria and 7th Army Training Command footprint.